Home About Approach Cases Definitions Contact me Recommendations

 Ulnar (finger abduction) and median (finger flexion, thumb abduction) groups are spared, whereas all the muscles affected are innervated by the radial nerve, so a radial nerve lesion seems likely here.

 This is a long nerve – the pathway spans the humerus, elbow and forearm until the hand.
-It gives off many branches on its path, and we can try to localise the affected site based on the weak muscles and numb skin areas.
+It gives off many branches on its path, and we can localise the affected site based on the weak muscles and numb skin areas - branch-mapping.
+Remember, the more proximal the lesion, the more extensive the deficits: every branch distal to it will be affected.

 The muscle groups and sensory area involved in this case are distal, so this is not likely to be a high radial lesion – e.g. at the axilla or around the humeral shaft.
 High/proximal lesions would affect triceps - with weak elbow extension and reduced/absent triceps reflex - as well as sensation over the posterior arm and forearm via the posterior cutaneous nerves of arm and of forearm respectively.
 These emerge quite high up, even though they innervate the forearm skin, so only a proximal radial lesion will affect them.

-If the lesion were distal to where the triceps supply branches off, but still above the elbow, we would also expect brachioradialis involvement - with some elbow flexion weakness and loss of the ‘supinator’ reflex.
+If the lesion were at a point in the nerve distal to where a branch leaves to supply the triceps, but still above the elbow, we would also expect brachioradialis involvement - with some elbow flexion weakness and loss of the ‘supinator’ reflex.
 This reflex is poorly-named and really tests the brachioradialis, by stimulating near its insertion site in the distal radius.
 However, there are no signs of a lesion at this level here so the problem must be more distal.

 The last muscle innervated by a branch of the radial nerve emerging just above the elbow (above the lateral epicondyle) is the extensor carpi radialis longus (ECRL).
 Then the nerve crosses the elbow.
 Just below the elbow the radial nerve innervates the extensor carpi radialis brevis (ECRB).